Air quality - our programme of activity

 Managing speeds to reduce emissions

-We have a legal duty to support the delivery of Government’s national air quality plan, ensuring compliance with legal air quality thresholds is achieved as quickly as possible.
+We have a legal duty to support the delivery of Government’s national air quality plan.
+This means ensuring compliance with legal air quality thresholds is achieved as quickly as possible.

 Learn more about our air quality speed limit trials.